List of Johnny Test characters: The Beekeeper

 The Beekeeper (voiced by James Arnold Taylor) is a man in a beekeeper's suit that can control bees.
-His secret identity is Doc Beebles, maker of Piles 'O Honey Bars.
-His debut plot was to use his bees to eat all other candy in the world so his Piles 'O Honey Bars would finally sell (nobody bought his bars because they were naturally sweet and healthy), though he really wanted the kids to be healthier.
+His secret identity is Doc Beebles, maker of Piles 'O Honey Bars (parody of Bit-O-Honey candy).
+His debut plot was to use his bees to eat all other candy in the world so his Piles 'O Honey Bars would finally sell (nobody bought his bars because they were naturally sweet and healthy), though Doc really wanted the kids to be healthier.
 After his first defeat, Beekeeper joined the Johnny Stopping Evil Force 5.
-He does later help out the Test siblings and Dukey saves a candy holiday that they created.
-Due to this, he is currently reformed and likes the Tests leading him to be replaced by King Zizrar on the Johnny Stopping Evil Force 5.
+He does later help out the Test siblings and Dukey saves a candy holiday that they created by giving his Piles 'O Honey Bars to every child in the world.
+Due to this, Beekeeper is currently reformed and likes the Tests leading him to be replaced by King Zizrar on the Johnny Stopping Evil Force 5.
 Beekeeper loves saying "bee" as "be" as a pun when he's wearing his beekeeper suit.

 Mr. Mittens

-Mr. Mittens (voiced by James Arnold Taylor) is an evil cat with the same modified genetic structure as Dukey by Susan and Mary's classmate Tim Burnout who owned Mr. Mittens.
+Mr. Mittens (voiced by James Arnold Taylor) is an evil cat who was enhanced with the same modified genetic structure as Dukey by his owner Tim Burnout.
 It was mentioned that Tim was a terrible owner to Mr. Mittens due to the fact that Tim never cleans out his litter box.
-He very commonly tries to turn the entire world into cats in his evil plans like he did in his first appearance or he plans to have revenge on Johnny and Dukey.
-In one episode, he claims to want revenge on Johnny when in reality, he's just lonely like Brain Freezer.
+He very commonly tries to turn the entire world into cats in his evil plans like he did in his first appearance or he plans to have revenge on Johnny and Dukey eventually becoming one of his arch-enemies.
+In one episode, Mr. Mittens claims to want revenge on Johnny when in reality, he's just lonely like Brain Freezer.
 Like Dukey, he is highly intelligent but seems to lack Dukey's fighting skills and luck.
-He also loves to cheat in competitions which usually backfires with instant karma.
+Mr. Mittens also loves to cheat in competitions which usually backfires with instant karma.
 A running gag of his is that he coughs up hairballs at specific moments.

 Albert

 Albert (voiced by Lee Tockar) is Mr. Mittens' aforementioned butler who used to serve Mr. Mittens' owner Tim Burnout.
 Albert isn't seen hating Johnny, but he was forced into the squad because he has to take care of Mr. Mittens all the time (it is debated if he's a villain or he's just doing his job).
 He is quite calm and down to earth.
-He has shown that he can't be tickled, even by the best machines (in fact, he broke and overloaded a machine in the process of being tickled) at the time when Johnny Test faced off against Mr. Whack-O's twin brother the Tickler.
+Albert has shown that he can't be tickled, even by the best machines (in fact, he broke and overloaded a machine in the process of being tickled) at the time when Johnny Test faced off against Wacko's twin brother the Tickler.
 He has also shown to have matching intelligence as his master.
 A running gag is that when Mr. Mittens coughs up hairballs at specific moments, Albert would clean it up.

-He is an obvious parody of Alfred Pennyworth.
+He is a parody of Alfred Pennyworth from the Batman franchise.